scetes/node-hello/README.md

 ### Step 5.
 Use it
 When you started the container, it started a NodeJS app.
 The app is listening on port 8088 for HTTP requests with one route `/api`.
 In a browser, open `http://[host]:[port]/api`, and you should get response `hello from docker`.

 The **host** is the IP of your Docker container.
-If you're running on Linux, then the container host is the same as your Linux host and you can use 127.0.0.1.

-If you're running on OSX or Windows, you need to find the IP of the Virtual Box VM.
+If you're running directly on Linux, then the host IP is the same as the Docker container IP.
+If you're running on OSX or Windows, the container runs in a Virtual Box VM, so you need to find the IP of the Virtual Box VM.
+One way to find it is to run this cmd in your Docker CLI:

-You can find the IP this by running:

 `$ docker-machine ls`
  which will show something like this: